oze4/godaddygo/README.md

 ## Usage

-Things should be fairly self-explanatory, but this is enough to get you started:
+This library is rather "self-documenting", but this is enough to get you started:

 ```golang
 import (